-During their ‘Big Basin Day’ students learn about redwood ecology and the natural history of the redwood forest.
-They see 1,500-year-old old growth redwood trees and learn about decomposition while searching for the most famous invertebrate of the redwood forest: the banana slug.
-Opal Creek runs through the park, providing students with the opportunity to search for and identify aquatic insects.
-While learning about the history of California’s first state park, students get to visit Big Basin and the Mother of the Forest, turn over logs searching for insects, salamanders, newts and millipedes.
+During Redwood Day students learn about redwood ecology and the natural history of the redwood forest.
+They see 1,500-year-old old growth redwood trees, turn over logs searching for newts and millipedes, and learn about decomposition while searching for the most famous invertebrate of the redwood forest: the banana slug.

-At Natural Bridges State Park students search for sea stars, hermit crabs, and anemones in the tidepools.
-During the fall, they learn about the thousands of monarch butterflies that migrate here each year.
-Natural Bridges also has a marsh where students look for birds and learn about all of their incredible adaptations.
+On Beach Day students search for sea stars, hermit crabs, and anemones in the tidepools.
 They also get a chance to explore the shoreline while keeping an eye out for harbor seals, sea lions, dolphins, whales, and sea otters that might be swimming by.

 Content and Curriculum

 On all three days, curriculum is correlated to the 5th or 6th grade science standards.
 Our program has a perfect format for lessons on: geology and erosion, energy flow and food chains, the water cycle, ecology, sensory awareness, photosynthesis, weather, pollination, watersheds, and Ohlone Native Americans.
 We ask teachers to make requests about what curriculum they would like us to focus on with their students.